The power of Women Build

 Yessica says it felt empowering to work with Women Build volunteers to raise the walls of her home.
 “I felt proud there were only women working that day because it shows that we can do it,” she says.
 “We’re capable of doing everything.”

 Teri, a volunteer crew leader with Habitat Greater Los Angeles, agrees.
-Teri has volunteered for 12 years and enjoys seeing Women Build volunteers let loose and have fun while helping others.
+Teri has volunteered for more than 12 years and enjoys seeing Women Build volunteers let loose and have fun while helping others.

 As a crew leader, Teri greets volunteers and explains what jobs they’ll do to contribute to construction.
 “We explain how to hammer or drill a nail, but some people are afraid of certain things,” she says.
 That’s when Teri steps in to help.
 She encourages volunteers to give something new a try, and if they aren’t comfortable, she’s always happy to help them find something they love.

 Nilda, Christina, Ai and Yessica were all motivated by the same dream: having a home where their children could be healthy and safe and would thrive.
 They wanted to nurture their own goals, too, like going back to school and furthering their careers.
-By building a safe and affordable Habitat home, these women also have built a strong foundation to help them make their dreams a reality, and that’s exactly why Habitat and Lowe’s continue to work together toward our shared vision of a world where everyone has a safe and decent place to live.
+By building safe and affordable homes with Habitat, these women also built a strong foundation to help them make their dreams a reality, and that’s exactly why Habitat continues to work with women across the country in pursuit of a world where everyone has a safe and decent place to live.

-Learn more about Women Build and International Women Build Week and find out how you can participate.
+Learn more about Women Build and find out how you can participate.